 Research on the visual impact of TBI

-Dr. Steven Rauchman’s peer-reviewed studies and clinical investigations reveal the often-overlooked visual consequences of brain injury—critical evidence in traumatic brain injury (TBI) litigation.
+Dr. Steven Rauchman’s peer-reviewed studies and clinical investigations reveal the often-overlooked visual consequences of brain injury, revealing critical evidence in traumatic brain injury (TBI) litigation.

 Dr. Rauchman’s research aims to improve diagnostic accuracy and develop effective treatment strategies for TBI-induced visual and cognitive impairments.
 In addition to his research contributions, he serves as a review editor for the prestigious Frontiers in Aging Neuroscience.